Yemen

 Introduction

-The Law on Associations and Foundations (Law No. 1 of 2001) and the Executive Statutes No. 129 for the year 2004 are the basic law that govern civil society organizations (CSOs).
-The Ministerial Resolution No. 211 for the year 2011 regulates the affairs between the government, the CSO community, and international agencies in Yemen.
+The Law on Associations and Foundations (Law No. 1 of 2001) and the Executive Statutes No. 129 for the year 2004 are the basic laws that govern civil society organizations (CSOs).
+The Ministerial Resolution No. 211 of 2011 regulates the affairs between the government, the CSO community, and international agencies in Yemen.

 The Associations and Foundations Law is the most enabling law governing CSOs in the Arabian Peninsula.
 Compared with CSOs in Saudi Arabia, the United Arab Emirates, Oman, and other Arab Gulf countries, it is generally easy to establish and operate CSOs in Yemen with minimal government interference.
 However, Yemeni civil society has criticized restrictive implementation practices for many years, and the government has regularly proposed new restrictions on CSOs.
 While no new restrictive laws have been approved by Parliament, the government has issued regulations restricting organizations’ access to funding and ability to carry out activities.